idanaharoni/daic_poc/README.md

 # Distributed Account Information Certification (DAIC) Proof of Concept

-A proof of concept of DAIC, a suggested method for validating payment account information of organizations, for the purpose of BEC fraud prevention.
+A proof of concept of DAIC, a suggested method for prventing invoice scams through Business E-mail Compromised (BEC) fraud. [https://www.fbi.gov/scams-and-safety/common-scams-and-crimes/business-email-compromise](More information on BEC fraud).

-## How It Works

 DAIC provides CFOs and Account Payable teams with the ability to validate that the account number they have on file is truly of the vendor, before issuing a payment.
 The validation is performed using a certification server, or DAIC server, which hosts the updated and certified account number of the vendor.

+DAIC is envisioned as an open source and distributed system, giving companies the choice of privacy and control levels by enabling them to either use it as a SaaS service offered by third parties, or set up their own infrastructure.

+## How It Works

 Each company implementing DAIC chooses which server to host this information in - whether it is operated by them or by a third party.
 This is done by setting up a TXT DNS record to their domain.

 Prior to issuing a payment, the sender provides a client with the company domain and account number.
 The client then retrieves the DNS record, extracts the DAIC server, then queries it to validate the account number.